PeterCamilleri/CX16/docs/vm_layouts.md

 8. In grey - Unused regions.
 9. The "**kernal**" in flash.
 The system BIOS.

+The big gain here is that our VM code is no longer constrained to fit into the cramped 40K of low ram.
+However, this improvement comes at a steep price.
-The big change here is that VM code addresses are no longer simple 16-bit native CPU addresses.
+VM code addresses are no longer simple 16-bit native CPU addresses.
 They now need to specify a bank number in addition to a 13 bit offset into that bank.
 This makes the job of fetching instructions a lot more complicated.

-The big gain here is that our VM code is no longer constrained to fit into the cramped 40K of low ram.
+And it means we have more questions to answer.
+How many banks do we want to use to hold our code?
+If the is 8 or less, we can have up to 64K of VM code while still keeping our VM code addresses to 16 (mapped) bits.
+If more banks of code are used, then we can have even more VM code, but our code addresses must now be at least 24 bits.